 Everest Base Camp sits at roughly 17,600 feet and getting there is no small feat.
 Training for trekking, or long-distance hiking, regardless of the elevation feels like a daunting task, especially if it’s a new endeavor for you.
-Luckily, I specialize in grueling hikes and mountaineering so here are a few of my favorite trekking training tips to help you get to the top.
+Luckily, I specialize in grueling hikes and mountaineering so here are a few of my favorite tips to training for Everest Base Camp.

 You want to build endurance over long distances so focus on time and distance over intensity.
 It’s better to walk five miles than sprint one.
 Over time, you’ll build up that aerobic endurance to sustain you over multiple days of hiking.
 Start training around three months before your big trip, focusing on aerobic cardio two to three times a week.

 17,600 feet feels insurmountably high, especially if you live at sea level.
 How do you prepare your body for life at altitude when you’re surrounded by sweet, sweet oxygen?
-Well, it turns out it IS possible to get altitude fit prior to your trek.
-These trekking training tips from Miss Adventure Pants will help you sea level dwellers prepare for life in the thin air.
+Well, it turns out there are several tips for training for a trek at high altitude.
+Here are a few quick ways to prep for that pesky thin air:

 Altitude sickness worries most people, even those of us who live in the alpine.
 Remember, that it can strike even the best of us, so the best way to prepare for life at altitude is to get in the habit of staying hydrated.
 Ascend to higher elevations slowly (only gain 1,500 feet per day for the best results) and build a few rest days.